Warning: Mentions of blood, injuries and pain in a slighlty explicit way, nothing outside of the fantasy-violence label

 Regrettably, Mortigus's focus came at the cost of his awareness.
 A sudden thud echoed through the tunnel, stirring an unsettling shiver through him.
 Mortigus tried to think on the spot, but his eye didn’t even twitch before a new presence appeared at the garden’s opening.

-“Cine dracu’ ești?!
-Ce cauți aici?! (“Who the hell are you?!
-What are you doing here?”)“ shouted an alien voice from behind Mortigus.
-Mortigus turned around slowly, a stoic figure blocking the door.
+Shouts from an alien voice ambushed Mortigus from behind, but he couldn’t tell the words apart.
+Mortigus turned around slowly to face a stoic figure blocking the door.
 The mushroom’s lights showered a dirty, yet slightly reflective carapace, a bulky insect standing on two legs and just a little bit shorter in stature than Mortigus, though both were slouching a little in this section of the tunnels.
 The insect's beady eyes were laser-focused on Mortigus, while it was pointing its two muscular arms right at the intruder.
 Its forearms ended with what looked like spiked gauntlets with three slick fingers sticking out.
 One claw was holding an iron dagger, worn but still sharp, while the other had a tiny storm of dust swaying around the wrist.
-“Mâinile sus, dacă văd un singur semn de magie, dărâm tunelul peste tine!” (“Hands up, if I see even a sign of magic, I’m crashing the whole tunnel down on you!”), demanded the insect, gesturing with its dagger for Mortigus to lift his arms.
+The insect made a demand in the same foreign language as before, gesturing with its dagger for Mortigus to lift his arms.

 Mortigus caught the queue and followed through.
 Though beastlike at first glance, this burrow and these mannerisms were certainly those of an intelligent creature.
-Arbero might have mentioned insect-like people in his retellings, but Mortigus was too tense to remember the details.
+Arbero might have mentioned insect-like people in their retellings, but Mortigus was too tense to remember the details.
 He didn’t recognise the language the burrower was speaking either, so at the moment all he could do was to remain vigilant at any chance to escape and not provoke them.

 “You know Arbero?
 I know him too, I mean no harm.“